 - Be able to work in partnership with an individual and others to facilitate person-centred assessment

-- Be able to carry out person centered assessment that promotes social, emotional, cultural, spiritual and intellectual wellbeing
+- Be able to carry out person-centred assessment that promotes social, emotional, cultural, spiritual and intellectual wellbeing

-- 3.4 record the assessment in an agreed format according to organisational policies and
+- 3.4 Record the assessment in an agreed format according to organisational policies and procedures.